 Age and Sex.
 Table 5 shows estimated safety belt use rates and unweighted numbers (N) of occupants for all vehicle types combined by age and sex.
 The belt use rates for the two youngest age groups should be interpreted with caution because the unweighted number of occupants is quite low.
-Belt use for females in all age groups (except 11-15) was higher than for males.
+Belt use for females in all age groups was equal to or higher than for males.
 However, the absolute difference in belt use rates between sexes varied depending upon the age group.
-Unlike what has been found in previous surveys (e.g., Eby, Vivoda, & Cavanagh, 2009),the largest difference was found in the 65 and older age group, where the estimated belt use rate was 9.6 percentage points higher for females than for males.
+Belt use for women age 16-29 was 8.2 percentage points higher than for man in the same age group.